taibytedx/utilities/siemens-ie/README.md

 1. Delete the existing app if it exists
 2. Create the app with metadata and icon
 3. Create a new version with the compose and nginx configuration
-4. Add app-config schemas for EULA and IE Device URL
+4. Add appconfig schemas for EULA and IE Device URL
 5. Export the app to `./export`

 ## App Configuration